Back to GTM checklist

 • Brand line, naming confidence, and parent-brand posture

-• Category framing and the confidence narrative
+• Category framing and the speed / control / travel narrative

 • Website readiness for founder review, private preview, and wider beta sharing